JamesPoole/podcast-skill/README.md

 you can change the trigger word to something clearer like "Nerd").
  - The feed url is a url that can usually be found on the podcasts website under the RSS logo.

+(Linux Unplugged is a podcast that is included by default for demonstration purposes)

 ## Examples

 Play podcast episodes:
-* "play the podcast reply all"
 * "put on the podcast linux unplugged"
+* "play the podcast linux unplugged"

 Check the name of the latest episodes:
 * "check for new episodes"